shivam1808/Recommendation-System/README.md

 Code: <a href="https://github.com/shivam1808/Recommendation-System/blob/master/Product%20Recommender%20System.ipynb">Product Recommender System.ipynb</a>

 ## Section C: Collaborative Filtering Recommendation model

+This recommendation is however based on Collaborative filtering which uses easily captured user behaviour data.
+The rating data is represented using a matrix where users are along the rows and products are along the columns.

 * Collaborative Filtering
   * Memory based collaborative filtering